Philip Testerman

-Philip Testerman (born January 12, 1927) was an American politician in the state of South Dakota.
-He was a member of the South Dakota State Senate and South Dakota House of Representatives.
+Philip Testerman (born January 12, 1927) is an American politician in the state of South Dakota.
+He was a member of the South Dakota House of Representatives from 1971 to 1974 and the South Dakota Senate from 1975 to 1980.
 He was Assistant Minority Leader of the Senate from 1979 to 1980.
 Holding a high school education, he was a farmer and insurance agent.
+In the early 2000s, Testerman served as a commissioner for Hand County, and in 2018, he filed to run for the state house, but withdrew before the general election.